JavaGT/wearetheuniversity.org/source/pages/reading-groups/critical-university-studies.md

 - Praxis-Oriented: Bridging theory and action by exploring how academic critique can inform real-world change.

 ### Join
-To join the Critical University Studies Reading Group, please email the organiser, currently Java ([java.grant@auckland.ac.nz](mailto:java.grant@auckland.ac.nz)), to be added to the mailing list.
+To join the Critical University Studies Reading Group, please email the organiser, currently Java ([java.grant@auckland.ac.nz](mailto:java.grant@auckland.ac.nz)), to be added to the mailing list (it helps if you add a small decription about yourself!).

 ### Additional
 - **Writing Groups**: Weekly writing groups are held on Mondays and Thursdays, focusing on collaborative writing and critical discussions.